Hurricane Bill (2009): United States

 A 54-year-old man drowned at New Smyrna Beach, Volusia County, Florida due to the heavy surf.
 In New York, severe beach erosion caused by the storm resulted in over $35.5 million in losses.
 A 7-year-old girl drowned after she, her father, and a 12-year-old girl were swept off a rocky ledge near Acadia National Park in Maine on August 23.
 The three were part of an early afternoon crowd of thousands who lined the Maine's national park's rocky shoreline to watch the high surf and crashing waves.
 Authorities said that about 20 people were swept away, but 17 of them made back to shore safely.
 Eleven were sent to area hospitals for spinal cord injuries.

-Two lifeguards at Mecox Beach in Watermill, New York accompanied endurance artist David Blaine back to shore after he was allegedly caught in a rip current after ignoring signs and verbal warnings not to swim in the ocean on August 23.
-Blaine said he was not in trouble and did not need the rescue.

 Further inland, a band of heavy rain fueled by tropical moisture from Bill produced upwards of 5 in in southern New Hampshire during an eight-hour span.
 The intense rainfall led to significant flash flooding that covered several roads and inundated homes.
 Mudslides also closed roads in portions of the state as hillsides collapsed.
 Seven people required water rescue after their cars stalled in floodwaters.
 Overall, the floods left roughly $700,000 in damages in New Hampshire but no fatalities or injuries.